mhinz/vim-galore/README.md

 ## Autocmds

-On many occasions, Vim emits events.
-You hook into these events by using autocmds.
+You can trigger an action after many events in Vim, such as a buffer being saved or Vim having started up, by so-called _autocmds_.

-You wouldn't use Vim if there weren't autocmds.
-They're used all the time, even if you don't notice it.
+Vim relies extensively on autocmds.
 Don't believe me?
 Check `:au`, but don't let the output overwhelm you.
 These are all the autocmds that are in effect right now!

 See `:h {event}` for a quick overview of all available events and `:h autocmd-events-abc` for more details.

-A typical example would be setting filetype-specific settings:
+A typical example would be filetype-specific settings:

 ```vim
 autocmd FileType ruby setlocal shiftwidth=2 softtabstop=2 comments-=:#